#SelenaGomez Doesn't Need Fame

 13 Reasons Why follows a young teen, Hannah Baker, who leaves behind 13 cassette tapes before taking her life.
 In the tapes, the character informs her friends and family of why she decided to commit suicide.

-During an interview with The Hollywood Reporter, Selena Gomez admitted that she sees herself in Baker but said she didn’t want to portray the character in the series.
+During an interview with The Hollywood Reporter, Selena Gomez admitted that she sees herself in Baker, but said she didn’t want to portray the character in the series.
 Instead, the actress enlisted Katherine Langford to take on the challenging role.

 In August of last year, just months into her Revival World Tour, Selena Gomez suddenly announced she would be taking a break from the spotlight and focusing on her mental health.